College Packing List: A Realistic Guide on What to Bring and What to Skip

-Both over and under packing are a worry for most new students, but this list will show you exactly what to bring to college.
+In this post is a realistic college packing list for freshman year.
+Both overpacking and underpacking stress out most first-year university students.
+That’s why I put together this guide that shows you exactly what to pack.
 Plus, I’ll clue you in on the stuff you can leave at home and just not bring all together.

-The list includes a broad selection of items.
+Now—I want to point out that this a GENERAL dorm packing list.
+The list is very detailed, including a broad selection of items.
 Which is why it’s a great a starting point for ideas!

 Real quick there are two things I want to explain.